CUP-ECS/beatnik/README.md

   1. If not checked out from git recursively, checkout all needed Beatnik submodules, e.g. `git submodule init && git submodule update --recursive`
   1. Create a build directory for housing the Spack environment and housing the out-of-source build, e.g. `mkdir build-hopper` on the UNM hopper compute cluster.
   1. Copy the appropriate spack.yaml file from configs/[systemname]/ to spack.yaml in the newly-created build directory, e.g. `cp configs/unm-hopper/spack.yaml build-hopper/`
-  1. Perform any compiler setup needed using the system module system, as spack environments do not necessarily configure the compiler, e.g. `module load gcc/11.2.0`.
+  1. Perform any compiler setup needed using the system module system, as spack environments do not necessarily configure the compiler.
+This could include installing a fortran compiler on MacOS systems (e.g. using homebrew), or loading the proper compiler module on an HPC system.
 This compiler should be compatible with one used in the spack.yaml file chosen, and ideally described in a README.md file in the associated configs/ directory
   1. Change directory to the created build directory and create a spack environment in which to build Beatnik in that directory, e.g. `cd build-hopper; spack env create -d . spack.yaml`
   1. Activate, concretize, and install the resulting environment, e.g. `spack env activate -d . && spack concretize && spack install`
   1. Run cmake and make to create the appropriate Makefiles and build using them, e.g. `cmake .. && make`.